oscal-compass/compliance-trestle/docs/tutorials/cli.md

 # trestle CLI Overview and OSCAL usecases

-The trestle CLI has five primary use cases:
+The trestle CLI has six primary use cases:

 - Serve as tooling to generate and manipulate OSCAL files directly by an end user.
 The objective is to reduce the complexity of creating and editing workflows.
 Example commands are: `trestle import`, `trestle create`, `trestle split`, `trestle merge`.
 - Act as an automation tool that, by design, can be an integral part of a CI/CD pipeline e.g. `trestle validate`, `trestle tasks`.
 - Allow governance of markdown documents so they conform to specific style or structure requirements.
 - Canonicalize JSON documents with `trestle canonicalize`.
 See [Canonicalizing JSON documents](canonicalization.md).
 - Manage experimental commands with `trestle beta`.
+- Sign and verify JSON artifacts with detached DSSE envelopes.

 To support each of these use cases trestle creates an opinionated directory structure to manage governed documents.